hashicorp/katakoda/vault-kubernetes-sidecar/step2.md

-The recommended way to run Vault on Kubernetes is via the Helm chart.
 Helm is a package manager that installs and configures all the necessary components to run Vault in several different modes.

 Add the Hashicorp helm repository.